iw4p/ton-wallet-generator/README.md

 ========================================

 Note: Store your seed phrase securely!
-This is an offline wallet generator - no network connection required!
+This is an offline wallet manager - no network connection required!
 ```

 ## Security Notes